 Because everything has to be a race, the small English village of Willaston hosts a yearly competition known as the World Worm Charming Championships, where competitors come from far and wide to try and convince as many worms as they can to rise to the surface.

-The World Worm Charming Championships began in 1980, when a local schoolyard in Willaston was sectioned off and contestants furiously tapped at the ground to get at some worms.
+The World Worm Charming Championships began in 1980 when a local schoolyard in Willaston was sectioned off and contestants furiously tapped at the ground to get at some worms.
 The contest has taken place every year since, consistently growing in popularity, but changing very little.
-The wormers are given a 3x3 square of land to fiddle, grunt, and charm their way to glory by collecting more worms than anyone else.
-The current world record for worm charming is held by Miss S Smith & Mr M Smith, who won the championship in 2009 with 567 worms.
+The worm-charming gathering usually occurs on one Saturday in late June.
+The wormers are given a 3x3 meter square of land to fiddle, grunt, and charm their way to glory by collecting more worms than anyone else.
+The current world record for worm charming is held by Miss S Smith & Mr. M Smith, who won the championship in 2009 with 567 worms.

 And should anyone have any moral concerns for the captured crawlies, fear not.
 The collected worms are released that same day after dark so that they are less likely to be eaten by birds.